MaryGz/Cv-and-portfolio/README.md

 ---

 ## 🌟"The Visual Edge"
-Unlike traditional technical writers, I apply my Graphics & Animation knowledge to eliminate cognitive load.
-I design **visual learning experiences** that:
+I apply my Graphics & Animation knowledge to eliminate cognitive load.
+I design visual learning experiences that:
 1. Reduce "Time-to-First-Commit" for new developers.
 2. Simplify complex distributed systems architecture.
-3. Are easy and comfortable to read.
+3. **Are easy and comfortable to read.**
 ---

 ## 📫 Let's Connect